PhoenixClix/alx-low_level_programming/0x01-variables_if_else_while/README.md

 8. Write a program that prints all the numbers of base 16 in lowercase, followed by a new line.
 9. Write a program that prints all possible combinations of single-digit numbers.
 Numbers must be separated by comma and space.
 Use only putchar function.
 10. Write a program that prints all possible combinations of two-digits.
 Numbers must be separated by comma and space.
 Use only putchar function.
+11. Write a program that prints all possible combinations of three-digits.
+Numbers must be sepa    rated by comma and space.
+Use only putchar function.